skippyr/libtdk/DOCS.md

 ###### Return Value

-A copy of the color with the inverted layer.
+A color with the inverted layer.

 ### RGBColor Class